List of Apple Inc. media events: WWDC 2025 (June 9–13, 2025)

-WWDC 2025 was held from June 9 to June 13, with an online event and an in-person experience from Apple Park.
-Apple announced iOS 26, iPadOS 26, macOS Tahoe, watchOS 26, tvOS 26 and visionOS 26.
-These new updates all have the version number 26, being named after the next year, and the new Liquid Glass redesign.
+WWDC 2025 took place online with an in-person experience at Apple Park.
+Apple announced iOS 26, iPadOS 26, macOS 26 Tahoe, watchOS 26, tvOS 26, and visionOS 26, all featuring a redesign of their user interface, titled Liquid Glass.
+With these updates, Apple switched to a unified naming scheme, using the number of the upcoming year.

 Apple event (September 9, 2025)

 An Apple event was held on September 9 at 10:00 am Pacific Time with the tagline "Awe dropping."
 The event introduced the iPhone 17, iPhone 17 Pro and Pro Max as well as a thinner iPhone Air, all with a new A19 series of chips.
 Apple also introduced an Apple Watch Series 11 alongside a third-generation Apple Watch SE and Apple Watch Ultra, as well as third-generation AirPods Pro.